 - Two (2) letters of recommendation to be uploaded by the applicant’s referees.

-In the narrative statement, the applicant should describe his or her research in reasonable detail, explaining its relevance to the IPRH theme for 2017–18 (“Paradigm Shifts”) and its significance to the broader scholarly community at Illinois and elsewhere, and addressing the applicant’s readiness to undertake the project.
+In the narrative statement, the applicant should describe his or her research in reasonable detail, elucidating its relationship to the theme as well as its significance to the broader scholarly community at Illinois and elsewhere, and addressing the applicant’s readiness to undertake the project.
 The statement should also indicate the applicant’s willingness to participate in IPRH activities, especially the Fellows Seminar.

-Online applications must be complete and submitted by midnight on December 2, 2016, after which the application portal closes.
-Letters of support must be uploaded by midnight on December 5, 2016, or applications will be deemed incomplete and will not be forwarded for review.
+Online applications must be complete and submitted by 5 p.m. on December 6, 2019, after which the application portal closes.
+Letters of support must be uploaded by 9 a.m. on December 9, 2019, or applications will be deemed incomplete and will not be forwarded for review.

-The applications will be reviewed by the IPRH Advisory Committee and representatives of the International Area Studies Centers and Thematic Programs, who will make their award recommendations to IPRH; the IPRH Director and Associate Director serve on the committee in an ex officio capacity.
-Submissions will be evaluated on the following criteria: the scholarly promise of the project and the applicant’s preparation to undertake the proposed research, the quality of the narrative proposal, the relationship to the annual theme, the case made for how the IPRH experience/seminar would be beneficial to the project, and the letters of support.
+The applications will be reviewed by the IPRH Advisory Committee and representatives of the International Area Studies Centers and Thematic Programs, who will make their award recommendations to IPRH; the IPRH Director and Deputy Director serve on the committee in an ex officio capacity.
+Submissions will be evaluated on the following criteria: the scholarly excellence and promise of the project, the applicant’s preparation/readiness to undertake the proposed research, the quality of the narrative proposal, the relationship to the annual theme, the case made for how the IPRH experience/seminar would be beneficial to the project, and the letters of support.

-All applications will be acknowledged via e-mail, and all applicants will be notified in the latter part of the spring 2017 semester, when the search has concluded.
+All applications will be acknowledged via e-mail, and all applicants will be notified in the latter part of the spring 2020 semester, when the search has concluded.
 Please do not contact IPRH about the status of an application, unless you are having difficulties with online submission; because of the volume of applications IPRH receives, we are unable to answer questions about the suitability of particular research topics or the progress of the review and selection process.